🔒 Protect your brand with India's trusted Trademark Experts. Start your dream business with us!

-Objection Reply
+Copyright Objection Reply Online in India

 Overview

 Has someone raised an objection against your copyright application?
 Have you received a notice in this regard?
 This article will explain how to respond to such a notice.
+The applicant must reply to that notice by responding to the copyright objection.

-What is the Process of Copyright Registration?
+Process of Copyright Registration

-• Step1: Analyse the copyright objection raised by the Registrar: The first step to reply to copyright objection is to analyse the copyright objection that is raised by the registrar and understand why the application is objected and under which relevant section of the act it is done.
+• Step 1: Analyse the copyright objection raised by the Registrar: The first step to reply to copyright objection is to analyse the copyright objection that is raised by the registrar and understand why the application is objected and under which relevant section of the act it is done.

 • Step 2: Draft a Reply: The applicant must then draft a reply to the copyright objection.
 This should be done very carefully and must include the relevant judgments and rule of law supporting the case and the reasons why it should get copyrighted.

-• Step 3: File the Reply: Once the applicant has drafted a valid reply, he must file reply to the copyright objection along with all the necessary documents with the registrar of copyright within the 30 days of the issuance of the discrepancy letter.
+• Step 3: File the Reply: Once the applicant has drafted a valid reply, he must file reply to the copyright objection along with all the necessary documents with the registrar of copyright within 30 days of the issuance of the discrepancy letter.

 • Step 4: Copyright Registration: If the registrar of copyright finds the reply to copyright objection valid, he shall remove or set aside the copyright objection and shall proceed further with the copyright registration and issue a Certificate of Copyright Registration to the creator or the author of the original work.

-Documents Required to File Reply to Copyright Objection In India
+Documents Required to File Reply to Copyright Objection in India

 The documents that are required to file reply to copyright objection are as follows: